modin-project/modin/modin/data_management/partitioning/README.md

 	BaseAxisPartition -> PandasOnRayAxisPartition -> {PandasOnRayColumnPartition, PandasOnRayRowPartition}
 	```
 	- `BaseAxisPartition` is a high level view onto BaseBlockPartitions' data.
 It is more
-	   convient to operate on `BaseAxisPartition` sometimes.
+	   convenient to operate on `BaseAxisPartition` sometimes.